Engee documentation

 • φ — phase shift.

-The + and - ports correspond to the positive and negative poles of the voltage source, respectively.
-Current is positive if it flows from the positive to the negative pole; the voltage across the source is equal to the potential difference across the positive and negative pins, .
+Ports + and correspond to the positive and negative poles of the voltage source, respectively.
+The current is positive if it flows from the positive to the negative pole; the voltage at the source is equal to the potential difference at the positive and negative terminals, .

 Ports